 Mike: Yeah, usually we’ll take a look at any existing branding that may be in place.
-Even if it’s just like a business card, brochure, or any sort of signage or logo and we’re just kind of work off of that.
+Even if it’s just like a business card, brochure, or any sort of signage or logo and we’re just kind of working off of that.
 And maybe we’re using the same color scheme, maybe we’re modifying that logo a little bit.
 But we kind of start there and then we just brainstorm a little bit from there.
 Maybe even just jotting down some ideas on a sheet of paper.

 Keith: So, real old-school.

-Mike: Yeah, we’ll take a look at maybe some competitor websites see what they’re doing, what we could do better in the design that we do.
-But yeah, a lot of the times it’s just coming up with ideas in our head and putting them into Photoshop and going from there.
+Mike: Yeah, we’ll take a look at maybe some competitor websites to see what they’re doing, what we could do better in the design that we do.
+But yeah, a lot of the time it’s just coming up with ideas in our head and putting them into Photoshop and going from there.

 Keith: And then you take and show those designs to the clients and stuff like that?
 You kind of get feedback on how that works?

 Mike: Yeah.
-We usually provide just like a static image of some of the designs that we come up with just to gauge whether or not we’re on the right path.
+We usually provide just a static image of some of the designs that we come up with just to gauge whether or not we’re on the right path.
 And then from there, we’ll just kind of build off of that, create other mock-ups and then eventually put it into programming and into code and onto the web.

 Keith: Fantastic.
 How does an excuse web design differ from other marketing and design agencies?
-I mean, I feel like we do things differently here than you might not find it a lot of other places.
+I mean, I feel like we do things differently here than you might not find it in a lot of other places.

 Mike: Yeah.
-So. what we do is we provide unique designs and a lot of companies start from templates.
+So.
+What we do is we provide unique designs and a lot of companies start from templates.
 There’s thousands of WordPress templates out there, tere’s thousands of HTML templates to go from.

 Keith: You mean like pre-made designs that you kind of just plonk your name on, right?

-Mike: Yeah, and anybody any business can buy those designs.
+Mike: Yeah, and anybody in any business can buy those designs.
 They’re like $25, $50, and a lot of times there’s thousands of companies using those designs.